etsy/opsweekly/README.md

 ## Configuration

+The config.php.example contains an example configuration to get you on your way.
+It's fairly well commented to explain the common options, but we'll go into more depth here:

 ### Authenticating with Opsweekly
 It's very important that Opsweekly knows who everyone who uses Opsweekly is, so the first step of using Opsweekly is to teach it how to understand who people are.

-In `phplib/user_auth.php`, there is the important function, `getUsername`.
+In `config.php`, there is the important function, `getUsername`.
 This function must return the username, for example, "ldenness".
 You can write whatever PHP you like here; perhaps your SSO passes a HTTP header, or sets a cookie you can read to get the username.

-The file has an example that will use the username from HTTP Basic Auth that can be configured with Apache.
+The `config.php.example` has a couple of examples, one that will use the username from HTTP Basic Auth that can be configured with Apache.

-### config.php

-The config.php.example contains an example configuration to get you on your way.
-It's fairly well commented to explain the common options, but we'll go into more depth here:

-#### Teams configuration
+### Teams configuration
 Opsweekly has the ability to support many different teams using the same codebase, if required.
 Each team gets it's own "copy" of the UI at a unique URL, and their data is stored in a seperate database.

 Even if you only intend to use one team, the `$teams` array contains most of the important configuration for Opsweekly.